qat.experimental.dialect.pulse.ir package

 lhs¶ (

-Union[SSAValue[WaveformType],Operation]) – The left-hand side operand of the modulation operation, which is a waveform.rhs¶ (
+Union[SSAValue[WaveformType],Operation]) – The left-hand side operand of the mixing operation, which is a waveform.rhs¶ (

-Union[SSAValue[WaveformType],Operation]) – The right-hand side operand of the modulation operation, which is a waveform.
+Union[SSAValue[WaveformType],Operation]) – The right-hand side operand of the mixing operation, which is a waveform.

 - classmethod get_irdl_definition()